ehernandez0123/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes
 ## Overview
-The purpose of this analysis waas to be able to see the earthquake data in relation to the tectonic plates’ location on the earth.
+The purpose of this analysis was to be able to see the earthquake data in relation to the tectonic plates’ location on the earth.
 Also, to see all the earthquakes with a magnitude greater than 4.5 on the map, and to see the data on a third map.

 See the below images for reference: